nickbearman/TravelOAC/README.md

 **B-compare-travel-to-OAC.r**
 - Code to compare TravelOAC to OAC, splitting up travel variables by 2011 OAC

-These files are setup for use my computer, so you will need to upadte the file paths to work.
+These files are setup for use my computer, so you will need to update the file paths to work.
 Also, Routino needs to be setup for the routing element - see [www.routino.org](www.routino.org) for details.

 Please feel free to fork the repo, and make pull requests.